 A new question on the 2003 AHS asked about specific forms of gambling.
-Over half (52%) of youth in this region say they have gambled in the past year.
-Forty-seven percent of youth in the region gamble less than once a week, and 6% gamble about once a week or more.
-A third of students (33%) played cards for money, 28% bought lottery tickets, and 22% bet money on sports pools.
+Half of youth in this region say they have gambled in the past year.
+Forty-five percent of youth in this region gamble less than once a week, and 6% gamble about once a week or more.
+About a third (31%) of students played cards for money, 24% bought lottery tickets, and 25% bet money on sport pools.

-Boys are more likely to gamble than girls: 61% vs. 44%.
-Playing cards for money is the most popular form of gambling for boys (44%), while buying lottery tickets is the most popular form of gambling for girls (28%).
-Just under half (47%) of students 14 years and under say they engage in gambling, while 58% of those 15 or 16 years old and 55% of students 17 and older do so.
-Gambling activity, such as buying lottery tickets, increases with age, while playing bingo decreases with age.
-It is notable that over a quarter (28%) of youth have bought lottery tickets, as the sale of lottery tickets to those under 19 is illegal.
+Boys are more likely to gamble than girls (59% vs. 42%).
+Playing cards for money is the most popular form of gambling for boys (40%), while buying lottery tickets (24%) and playing cards for money (22%) are the most popular forms of gambling for girls.
+Under half (46%) of students 14 years and under say they engage in gambling, while 51% of those 15 or 16 years old and 57% of students 17 and older do so.
+Gambling activity including playing cards, betting on sport pools and buying lottery tickets increases with age.
+It is notable that nearly a quarter of youth have bought lottery tickets, as the sale of lottery tickets to those under 19 is illegal.